kelseymorsebrown/codeAcademy/docs/react_notes.md

 #### Arrays and Objects in State

+- We use a state setter callback function when our next value depends on our previous value.
+- We use arrays and objects to organize and manage related data that tend to change together.
+- Use the spread syntax on collections of dynamic data to copy the previous state into the next state like so: `setArrayState((prev) => [ ...prev ])` and `setObjectState((prev) => ({ ...prev }))`.

 Arrays are the best data model for managing and rendering JSX lists.

 - _static data_ is data that does not change.
 It's best practice to define static data models outside of function components since htey don't need to be recreated each time our component re-renders.